24 Hour blood pressure recording

-Patients with coronary disease may experience symptoms and this is often associated with characteristic changes to the shape of the ECG.
+Patients with a coronary disease may experience symptoms and this is often associated with characteristic changes in the shape of the ECG.

 Depending on the results of the exercise stress test, the doctor may recommend more tests such as a stress echo, thallium scan or cardiac catheterisation (coronary angiogram).

-Echocardiogram and ultrasound technology has developed very rapidly and in certain situations even more specialist forms of echo scanning of the heart is required.
+Echocardiogram and ultrasound technology has developed very rapidly and in certain situations, even more, specialist forms of echo scanning of the heart are required.